allyourbankarebelongtous/pleb-vpn/README.md

 `Version 0.9.0rc1 including LND hybrid, CLN hybrid, WireGuard, and recurring payments`

-**Pleb-VPN is a Raspiblitz tool set that allows you to easily take your node from a tor-only node to a hybrid solution with a public Virtual Private Server
- - either yours or someone elses!
-It also includes a number of tools to facilitate this, including an easy-to-install implementation of WireGuard for private, secure VPN access to your node anywhere, anytime, and the ability to automatically send recurring payments over lightning via keysend.**
+**Pleb-VPN is a Raspiblitz tool set that allows you to easily take your node from a tor-only node to a hybrid solution with a public Virtual Private Server, _either yours or someone elses!_ It also includes a number of tools to facilitate this, including an easy-to-install implementation of WireGuard for private, secure VPN access to your node anywhere, anytime, and the ability to automatically send recurring payments over lightning via keysend.**

 Pleb-VPN was born out of the realization that tor was always going to be insufficient for routing nodes, and that most Plebs either won't afford